I’m Gavin Opie. I’m passionate about safaris, conservation, and sharing my experiences with you.

 What does it take to build a safari bush camp from scratch every year?
 The South Luangwa National Park in Zambia is world renowned for its remote bush camps.
 Many of these, like Nkonzi Camp, are only open for a few months a year.
 Gavin tells us what it takes to start...read more

-The South Luangwa National Park is famous for its outstanding wildlife, world-class safari guiding and its gorgeous safari camps that are among the best in Africa.
+The South Luangwa National Park is famous for its outstanding wildlife and world-class safari guiding.
 But safari is not the only thing that makes this place very special indeed.
-Here are our top 10 insider...read more
+Here are our top 10 tips for the best things to do in and around the South Luangwa to...read more

 The night I was slimed by an elephant.
 And lived to tell the tale!read more